quarkusio/quarkus-web-lab/static-server/README.md

 }
 ```

-TODO: Add rest of the instructions.
-CORS will be needed for commenting
+This mean all files in `static-server/published` will be served.